MrR0807/Notes/understanding-parquet-file.md

 ##### Bloom Filter

 There are great blog post about Bloom Filter[14][16], hence I will not repeated how they work.
-But essentially Bloom Filter enables you to quickly determine whether given set of data, contains particular entry.
-In our case, we'd like to determine if given database file contains given name entry or not.
+But essentially Bloom Filter enables you to quickly determine whether in a given set of data a particular entry exists.
+In our case, we'd like to determine if a given database file contains entry with searchable name.

 Building metadata with Bloom filter: